Every month in 2020, I’m going to be sharing the top 5 interesting things in tech that have caught my eye. Enjoy!

 In a move bound to stir the AI ethics debate, the UK’s Met Police has now started operating facial recognition in targeted areas in London.
 Whilst the use of such tecnology has always been seen as inevitable, the questions we’ve always had about the technology will likely see the light of day.
 Is the technology ready?
 Can it be trusted?
 What happens if it doesn’t work (false positives)?

-Curve Ball: Super Nintendo World is a thing!
+One more thing: Super Nintendo World is a thing!
 Lets-a-go!

 To say I was excited is an understatement when I heard Nintendo was planning to open up Super Nintendo World in the summer of 2020.
-Having grown up playing Super Nintendo, the nostaliga levels are peaking at the thought of this place!
-The teaser video doesn't give much away, and to be honest is a little cheesy, but I still have high hopes for this place!
-No doubt it's set to become a gaming Mecca for Mario lovers the world over.
+Having grown up playing Super Nintendo, the nostalgia levels are peaking at the thought of this place!
+The teaser video doesn’t give much away, and to be honest, is a little cheesy, but I still have high hopes for this place!
+No doubt it’s set to become a gaming Mecca for Mario lovers the world over.